vstoliaroff/vstoliaroff.info/about.md

 * Factory:
 Reproducibility of post and analysis should be ensured with links to my [Github](https://github.com/vstoliaroff) or other repositories.

-### Logbuch
-My *vademecum* of code snippets.
-I throw there any piece of program that I may have used once and could reapply in other circumstances.
-I use it as a quick index for code refactoring techniques and
-To keep it light, I link most of the entries to Gist or other code repos.

 ### Tags
 If this blog becomes big one day, you should find your way into it by searching relevant Tags here.